mattbuck85/sqlexport-tools/README.md

 ```

 This enables two actions: export_excel and export_csv.
 For excel, the export_date_format can be specified as a parameter of the class.
+If you use list filters, these will be appended to the output filename to keep multiple exports organized.
+Sorting is also preserved.